< Back

 Fourthrev

-Director of Market Development, Tara Rodoni, explains why she loves working at Fourthrev, and how her age hasn’t hindered her career at the company - “Everyone here shares the same values.
+Director of Market Development, Tara Rodoni at Fourthrev, explains why she loves working at Fourthrev, and how her age hasn’t hindered her career at the company - “Everyone here shares the same values.
 It’s always about the person first and what their strengths are.
 Mine lies in the knowledge, experience and extensive industry network I’ve accumulated over the years, and here that’s recognised as an asset.”

 Tara also explains a few things that have been impactful for her: